- No products in the cart.

-Things may be slowing down in the garden, but with a bit of planning you can be picking fresh green leaves from your greenhouse right through the winter with the help of your greenhouse!
+Things may be slowing down in your garden at the moment, but with a bit of planning you can be picking fresh green leaves right through the winter with the help of your greenhouse!

-These are all plants that do better in the cooler months of the year, although this late on they will be slow to grow into large plants because of the reduced hours of daylight (unless you have the growlights that are used by most commercial growers.
+All of these winter greenhouse plants do better in the cooler months of the year, although this late on they will be slow to grow into large plants because of the reduction in the number of hours of daylight.
+That is unless you are lucky enough to have growlights which are used by most commercial growers.

-If you have any surplus late-summer-sown winter vegetables such as swiss chard, perpetual spinach and cavolo nero that didn’t quite make it into the garden, they can be planted in the greenhouse, or if you are quick off the mark you may still be able to pick up some vegetable plugs from your local garden centre.
+If you have any surplus late-summer-sown winter vegetables such as Swiss chard, perpetual spinach and cavolo nero that didn’t quite make it into the garden, they can be planted in the greenhouse, or if you are quick off the mark you may still be able to pick up some vegetable plugs from your local garden centre.